thiviyanT/website/_news/2023-11-27-internship.md

 title: "Starting an Internship at Sony AI"
 ---

-I have started a research internship at <a href="https://www.ai.sony/">Sony AI</a> in Barcelona 🇪🇸.
+I began a Research Internship at <a href="https://www.ai.sony/">Sony AI</a> in Barcelona 🇪🇸, contributing to cutting-edge projects at the intersection of NeSy and science.